Patient Choices Vermont

 PCV Guides: Patient Choices Vermont provides the following guides:

-• A Vermonter's Guide to Medical Aid in Dying and End-of-Life Decision Making: Provides a concise outline of the basic requirements of Act 39.
+• Guide to Medical Aid in Dying and End-of-Life Decision Making: Provides a concise outline of the basic requirements of Act 39.

 • How to Talk to Your Doctor: Discusses the importance of early conversations with your doctor about medical aid in dying under Act 39 and offers suggestions on how to have those conversations.